kevinpapst/AdminLTEBundle/Resources/docs/knp_menu.md

         enable: true
 ```
 Enabling the KnpMenu support will disable the regular breadcrumb and menu events.
-Instead there will be a new `knp_menu.menu_builder` aliased `adminlte_main` which will dispatch a new event to hook into.
+Instead, there will be a new `knp_menu.menu_builder` aliased `adminlte_main` which will dispatch a new event to hook into.

 ### The Event